ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

 ## Overview

-April 2024 Radxa started to send out developer samples of their RK3588 based MiniITX v1.11 board (for RK3588 basics and some notes about software support status see [Rock 5B](Quick_Preview_of_ROCK_5B.md)).
+April 2024 Radxa started to send out developer samples of their RK3588 based [Mini-ITX](https://en.wikipedia.org/wiki/Mini-ITX) v1.11 board (for RK3588 basics and some notes about software support status see [Rock 5B](Quick_Preview_of_ROCK_5B.md)).
 Official documentation will once appear [here](https://docs.radxa.com/en/rock5/rock5itx) and for now you can see a block diagram [there](https://docs.radxa.com/en/assets/images/rock5itx-interface-overview-1266d3c0b4e745372a48a473d78c3cdc.webp)

-The board measures 170x170mm in size as it follows the [Mini-ITX](https://en.wikipedia.org/wiki/Mini-ITX) form factor with externally accessible connectors all on the 'back side' accompanied by an appropriate I/O shield.
+The board measures 170x170mm in size as it follows the Mini-ITX standard with externally accessible connectors all on the 'back side' accompanied by an appropriate I/O shield.
 From left to right there's

   * 5.5/2.1 mm centre positive DC/IN: not wide input range but 12V only (directly connected to SATA power ports?
 TBC)
-  * USB-C with OTG (USB 2.0/HiSpeed) and DisplayPort, no power through this port
+  * USB-C with OTG (USB 3.0/FullSpeed) and DisplayPort, no powering through this port
   * HDMI IN
   * RJ45 / 2.5GbE provided by RTL8125BG + USB 2.0 behind 4-port Terminus Inc. USB2 hub
   * another RJ45 / 2.5GbE provided by RTL8125BG + USB 2.0 behind same USB2 hub